 Yes.
 The Reserve Bank has granted general permission for the sale of such property.
 However, when such a property is purchased by another foreign citizen of Indian origin, funds towards the purchase consideration should either be remitted to India or paid out of balances in NRE/FCNR accounts.

-Applications for repatriation of sale proceeds are considered provided the sale takes place after three years from the date of final purchase deed, or from the date of payment of final installment of consideration amount, whichever is later.
+Applications for repatriation of sale proceeds are considered provided the sale takes place after three years from the date of final purchase deed, or from the date of payment of final instalment of consideration amount, whichever is later.

 Yes.
 The Reserve Bank has granted general permission to foreign citizens of Indian origin to acquire or dispose of up to two properties by way of gift from or to a relative, who may be an Indian citizen or a person of Indian origin, whether resident in India or not, provided the due gift tax has been paid.

 Yes.
 Under the general permission granted by the Reserve Bank of India, properties other than agricultural lands/farm houses/plantation properties can be acquired by foreign citizens of Indian origin, provided the purchase consideration is met either out of inward remittances in foreign exchange through normal banking channels or out of funds from the purchasers' NRE/FCNR accounts maintained with banks in India and a declaration is submitted to the Central Office of Reserve Bank in form IPI 7, within a period of 90 days from the date of purchase of the property/final payment of purchase consideration.